 In terms of clinical research, I study interventions that reduce the negative impact that affective phenomena, have on young people and families and possible interventions.
 For an example of work about suicidality please see here and for some work on interventions on irritability (a long-standing interest of mine), see here.
 I have two main research aims that I pursue using open science practices including data and code sharing.

-- Research Interests: obsessive-compulsive disorder (OCD) and related conditions such as body dysmorphic disorder (BDD), transdiagnostic processes
+- Research Interests: obsessive-compulsive disorder (OCD), body dysmorphic disorder (BDD), transdiagnostic processes

 Background & Interests